vicengs/Weather_Dashboard/README.md

 # Weather Dashboard

 ## Purpose
-A weather dashboard that will search by city wheather and save history search.
+A weather dashboard that will search by city weather and save history search.

 ## Built with
 * HTML